PAS Giannina F.C.: Legendary 2021–2022 season and change of playing style

 In the 2021–22 season, the club got 6th place in Super League Greece.
-In 2021-22 PAS Giannina finished 6th on the regular season and took part on play off round, finishing 6th,as well.
+In 2021-22 PAS Giannina finished 6th on the regular season and took part on play off round, finishing 6th, as well.
 This was one of the clubs most successful campaigns mostly due to the defensive style of play used by the coach Iraklis Metaxas, using the containing 4-4-2 double six formation.
 Rock solid defence was a result of great chemistry, athleticism, leadership, playing abilities and great passion from the goalkeeper, Yuri Lodygin who is regarded as the best goalkeeper to ever play for the Epirus side, and the defenders Peersman, Erramuspe, Kargas and Saliakas.
 Lodygin provided defensive security and stability, Erramuspe and Kargas displayed great leadership, fighting spirit, great aerial ability, and great ball playing skills, and with Peersman and Saliakas being two of the most consistent players throughout the whole season not only helped the team with their attacking runs, but were rock-solid on defence.
 On the midfield, PAS Giannina signing from Super League 2 club Levadiakos, Zisis Karachalios completed one of the best seasons of his career, alongside Domínguez for the first half of the season, and Caleb Stanko for the second half.
 Karachalios provided great support in defence, helping the team with his very high work rate, stamina, strength, interceptions and steals, being ranked as the player with the most steals in Super League 1.

-Perea made a great season scoring 10 goals helping PAS Giannina on attack.
+Juan José Perea performed well and scored 10 goals to help PAS Giannina on attack.
 A historic match between PAS Giannina Veterans and Ajax Veterans took part on Zosimades Stadium, on July 6, 2022.